-The budgetary allocation for the Tobago House of Assembly for fiscal 2014 is \$2.4 billion, of which \$2.1 billion would be for recurrent expenditure; \$363 million for capital expenditure; and \$19 million for the Unemployment Relief Programme.
-Furthermore, under the various other heads of expenditure, Tobago will receive another \$831.2 million.
-Mr. Speaker, in total, Tobago would receive \$3.3 billion, or the equivalent of 5.39 per cent of the national budget.
-[Desk thumping]
+The budgetary allocation for the Tobago House of Assembly for fiscal 2014 is \$2.477 billion of which \$2.095 billion would be for recurrent expenditure, \$363.0 million for capital expenditure and \$19.0 million for the Unemployment Relief Programme.
+Furthermore, under the various other heads of expenditure Tobago would receive an additional \$831.2 million.

+Mr. Speaker, in total, Tobago would receive \$3.309 billion or the equivalent of 5.39 percent of the National Budget.

-I am pleased to say that this represents more than the minimum 4.03 per cent of the national budget as recommended by the Dispute Resolution Commission and is very much in keeping with the proposals made by this Government earlier in the year regarding an appropriate share of the budget to be allocated to Tobago.
+I am pleased to say that this represents more than the minimum 4.03 percent of the National Budget, as recommended by the Dispute Resolution Commission; and is very much in keeping with the proposals made by this Government earlier in the year, regarding an appropriate share of the budget to be allocated to Tobago.